-- Why is the Wisconsin Medical Society interested in advance care planning?
+- Why is the Society interested in advance care planning?

-- What is the Wisconsin Medical Society asking health care systems to do?
+- What is the Society asking health care organizations to do?

-- What are the consequences of this project?
+- What are the anticipated outcomes of HCW?

-- What is the Wisconsin Medical Society’s role in the project?
+- What is the Society’s role in this initiative?

 - How can we measure success?